 Would you want to know if you would succumb to a genetic disease in a few years?
-Would you rather not know?
+Would you rather not know your genetic destiny?

 Recessive genetic conditions are more common.
 The disease state will only be expressed if the individual has inherited the disease-causing allele from both parents.
 When only one allele is inherited, that person is known as a carrier as they don’t have the disease themselves, but they could pass it on to their children.